JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_README.md

 ```

-You can then remove duplicates, and generate an IGV viewable wig file
+Samtools is then used to remove dupliates and to index:

 ```
-STAR --runMode inputAlignmentsFromBAM --outFileNamePrefix Sample --outWigNorm RPM --bamRemoveDuplicatesType UniqueIdentical --outWigType wiggle --outWigStrand Unstranded Sample.Aligned.sortedByCoord.out.bam
+module load samtools

+samtools rmdup -s sample.combinedAligned.sortedByCoord.out.bam sample.sortedByCoord.rmdup.bam

+samtools index sample.sortedByCoord.rmdup.bam sample.sortedByCoord.rmdup.bam.bai

 ```

-IGV tools can also be used to generate a smaller .tdf file for visualisation with IGV:
+an IGV viewable TDF can be created with igvtools

+*ext size should be fragment length- read length, however it is difficult to calculate fraglength of RNA derived reads so ext is currently set to 0*

 ```
 module load igvtools

-igvtools count -z 5 -w 25 -e 149 Sample.Aligned.sortedByCoord.out.bam Sample.tdf mm10
+igvtools count -z 5 -w 25 sample.sortedByCoord.rmdup.bam sample.sortedByCoord.rmdup.bam.tdf mm10

 ```

 *Optional:* QC can be performed on the resulting Bam files using RNAseqc.
 You will need to input a sample file, which is a tab-delimited text file with 3 columns specifying ID, the filename of bam file, and comments.
 You will need to download the rRNA reference fileand a gtf reference file from UCSC table browser in addition to a fasta file of the reference genome. see RNA-SeQC --help for more info.

+*?may need to add readgroups using picard before RNAseqc will work?*

 ```
 module load rna-seqc